bitaggregat/Xilinx-BRAM-Evaluation/README.md

 ## General

-- BRAMs can have an initial value different from 0 when being switched on.
+- BRAMs can have an initial value different from 0 after being switched on.
-- Initial values can potentially used to implement a PUF.
+- Initial values can potentially used to implement a PUF, a BRAM PUF.
 - This Readme sums up what has been done/found out/tested about possible BRAM PUFs on Xilinx FPGAs.
 - The procedure used for tests includes manipulation of bs and is documented here aswell.
+- The procedure + measurements will often be referred as "BRAM experiment" in this document
 - Instructions came originally from [Paper by Wild & Güneysu 2014](https://gitlab.bitaggregat.de/hwt/hardware-security-module/hsm.pages.bitaggregat.de/uploads/d757e7e215824307a9c7764a4860b0d7/wild2014.pdf)

 ## BRAM